-ESP701 Students With Disabilities and the Visual Arts - 3 credits arts can accommodate different learning styles by providing alternative entry points in which to learn and understand the required curricula.
+ESP701 Students With Disabilities and the Visual Arts - 3 credits

+This course is for teachers who teach students with special needs.
+The course focuses on how they can use the visual arts as an innovative approach to facilitate their students' learning and understanding.
+Teachers explore how the visual arts can accommodate different learning styles by providing alternative entry points in which to learn and understand the required curricula.
 This approach incorporates the theory of multiple intelligences.
 Teachers develop an understanding of how the visual arts can help motivate students to learn, foster self-esteem and self-expression, develop motor coordination skills and enhance social skills.